While the principles and values are the same, nursing has been transformed by continual advances in training, research, and technology.

 Nurse Maude's Wound Management Service is for people who need specialist assessment of their wounds and those who have, or are at risk of developing, leg ulcers.

-Clients are referred by their GP, Practice Nurse, District Nurse, hospital or specialist, or may contact the Wound Management Service themselves.
+Clients are referred by their GP, Practice Nurse, District Nurse, hospital or specialist.

 The service also provides consultation and advice on wound management to GP's, community and practice nurses, rest homes and private hospitals.

-Nurse Maude's Continence Advisory Service provides confidential support, assessment, treatment, education and continence products for anyone over four years of age.
-We can help if you: have difficulty getting to the toilet on time, make frequent visits to the toilet, day or night, have bladder leakage when coughing, sneezing or exercising, or if you have bowel leakage or other bowel problems.
+Nurse Maude's Continence Advisory Service provides confidential support, assessment, treatment and education for anyone over four years of age with a continence issue.
+We can help if you: have difficulty getting to the toilet on time, make frequent visits to the toilet, have bladder leakage when coughing, sneezing or exercising, or if you have bowel leakage.

 By appointment 8am - 5pm Monday to Friday at 35 Mansfield Avenue, Christchurch.